codedthrillers/volume1/0103theAlternative.md

 }
 ```

-Being happy with his work, the developer added this to all the if statements in the code.
+Of course, the developer added this to all the if statements in the code. (as always, for consistency reasons).

 Following his scepticism, he made sure all conditions were properly written, so, when a value got tested for equality, it was tested for it's inequality also.
-With the AI comming to take over the planet, you can never be to caution.
+With the AI comming to take over the planet, you can never be to cautious.

 ```cs
 bool isHandeled = false;